 Tsomgo Lake or Changu Lake is a glacial lake in the East Sikkim, India, some 40 kms away from Gangtok.
 It is a two hour journey by car from Gangtok.
 The lake is a kilometer long and oval shaped.
 It derives its water from the melting snows of the mountains surrounding the lake.
 The lake is associated with many myths and is revered by the Sikkimese as sacred.
 It is believed that in olden times, Buddhist monks would study the color of the water of the lake to forecast the future.
 Tsomgo lake is a must see spot for the tourist.
 One can take a ride on colorfully adorned yaks and ponies.
 During winter the lake becomes frozen and yaks and mules can be seen crossing the snowfield lake.
 For the tourist a visit to the lake offers a wonderful outing.
-Both Indian and foreign nationals are allowed to visit Tsomgo Lake, however foreign visitors need to apply for a visitors permit through a registered travel agent in Siliguri.
+Both Indian and foreign nationals are allowed to visit Tsomgo Lake, however foreign visitors need to apply for a visitors permit through a registered travel agent and operators in Gangtok-Sikkim.
 One more interesting activity is being planned at Tsomgo.
 Foundation stone of a 957-meter ropeway (cable car) has already been laid here in 2010.
 Once implemented, the cable cars will carry passengers from the lake to a hilltop nearby.